DeliriumProducts/aumo/paper/fission/paper.md

   Tons of paper receipts are produced and then immediately thrown away, for the creation of which are used trees and a human toxic chemical, requiring thousands of decares of forests to be cut down and resulting in spreading of diseases.

   **Aumo** is a mobile application, accompanied by a hardware device and a web server, which aims at removing paper receipts by replacing them with a digital equivalent.
 Receipt printers of shops and restaurants will be equipped with **Aumo**.
 Clients will take their digital receipts by approaching their phone (through our mobile application) to **Aumo**, establishing a connection via NFC (Near-Field Communication) technology.
-  Incentive for using the digital receipt, as opposed to the paper alternative, will be points which users receive when choosing **Aumo** over the traditional option.
+  An incentive for using the digital receipt, as opposed to the paper alternative, will be points that users receive when choosing **Aumo** over the traditional option.
 Points can be exchanged for bonuses, which can either be discounts or physical items, provided by the shop or restaurant.

   The project is of applicational nature, it is still under development and belongs to the IT field.
 The idea was conceived by Simo Aleksandrov and was realised by both of the authors.
   \newpage